GIS4DEV/GIS4DEV.github.io/_posts/2021-09-14-c-honorcode.md

    1. Overcoming stigma about asking for assistance to model real-world interactions in this open-source field by having a platform available to resolve issues when we get “stuck”
    1. Implicit consent, as a class there should be an underlying trust that we should be able to use others code/tools without directly asking
    1. Many suggestions for a collaborative communication channel.
-      1. GitHub has [Team Discussion](https://github.com/orgs/GIS4DEV/teams/spring2021/discussions), [Issues](https://github.com/GIS4DEV/GIS4DEV.github.io/issues), and [Wiki](https://github.com/GIS4DEV/GIS4DEV.github.io/wiki) to share problems and solutions.
+      1. GitHub has [Issues](https://github.com/GIS4DEV/GIS4DEV.github.io/issues), and [Wiki](https://github.com/GIS4DEV/GIS4DEV.github.io/wiki) to share problems and solutions.
       1. Open to suggestions on using other channels, but whatever you use should be *inclusive*.
 1. Citation and documentation of work
    1. In collaboration, document what you contribute/what others contributed.
 Giving credit helps lift everyone up.